tomvita/MyNXCheats/Astronite/readme.md

-# Searching for Jet pack fuel
+# Basic DIY hacking tutorial
+## Introduction
+In this tutorial I will walk you through the steps to perform DIY cheating with Breeze using the example of searching for Jet pack fuel in the game Astronite.
-It's double 30 (before upgrade) or double 35 (after upgrade)
+Here I would supply the know facts: It's double 30 (before upgrade) or double 35 (after upgrade).
+How to find this out is out of the scope of this basic tutorial.
 ## Start Breeze
+The latest release can be found here https://github.com/tomvita/Breeze-Beta/releases/latest
 ## Select SearchManager
 ![2022121510304000-CCFA659F4857F96DDA29AFEDB2E166E6](https://user-images.githubusercontent.com/68505331/207758946-417e75a3-faa9-49a1-a4f8-5a9f112b0976.jpg)
 ## ExpandMenu